smartsheet/smartsheet-java-sdk/ADVANCED.md

 To add new mock API tests:

-1. Add a WireMock Mapping (JSON) in the smartsheet-sdk-tests repo:
+1. Add a WireMock Mapping (JSON) in the [smartsheet-sdk-tests](https://github.com/smartsheet/smartsheet-sdk-tests):
 ```json
 {
   "request": {